Magnolia Oil & Gas (MGY)

 nullAI Analysis | Feedback

-Magnolia Oil & Gas (symbol: MGY) primarily focuses on the acquisition, development, exploration, and production of crude oil, natural gas, and natural gas liquids (NGL) reserves in South Texas, specifically within the Eagle Ford Shale and Austin Chalk formations.
+Magnolia Oil & Gas Corporation (MGY) engages in the acquisition, development, exploration, and production of crude oil, natural gas, and natural gas liquids primarily in the Eagle Ford Shale and Austin Chalk formations in South Texas, United States.
+The addressable markets for their main products are substantial within the United States.

 AI Analysis | Feedback